tadast/enoughemail-web/README.md

 - [x] Add block rules to our database so that filters can be recreated
 - [x] Deploy
 - [x] Decide and buy a domain
+- [x] Switch to a paid render.com plan
+- [x] configure GCS for prod
-- [ ] Set up inbound email in prod
+- [x] Set up inbound email in prod
-- [ ] Option to block for me v.s. everyone
+- [x] Option to block for me only v.s. everyone
 - [ ] Implement rule deletion in the UI
-- [ ] Switch to a paid render.com plan

 ## 2nd client
 - [ ] Set up work email @enoughemail.com